observability-lab-cse/observability-lab/sample-application/device-manager/DeviceManager/README.md

 Open the project in VS Code using dev containers [configuration file](../../.devcontainer/devcontainer.json).

-Replace the properties values from [launchSettings.json](Properties/launchSettings.json) with the CosmosDB and EventHub properties:
+Replace the values from [appsettings.json](appsettings.json) with the CosmosDB and EventHub properties:

 ```text
 "EVENTHUBS_CONNECTION_STRING": "<>",